1190782/odsoft-project-1190782-1230183-1230164/ReadME.md

 ## Results and Analysis
 Below is a summary of test results and performance analysis observed during the project:

-1. **Test Coverage**: JaCoCo reports indicated satisfactory code coverage, with an increase of 1% due to integration and mutation testing. **Note** that this **is not** the final result because the report is being done at the same time as tests are being developed.
+1. **Test Coverage**: JaCoCo reports indicated satisfactory code coverage, with an increase to 16% due to integration and unit testing. **Note** that this **is not** the final result because the report is being done at the same time as tests are being developed.
 The final number is supposed to be much higher.

 These two reports were taken when we started the project.